ViewComponent/view_component/docs/index.md

 ### Testing

-Unlike traditional Rails views, ViewComponents can be unit tested.
+Unlike traditional Rails templates, ViewComponents can be unit tested.
 In the GitHub codebase, ViewComponent unit tests are over 100x faster than similar controller tests.

 With ViewComponent, integration tests can be reserved for end-to-end assertions, with permutations covered at the unit level.

 ### Data Flow

-Traditional Rails views have an implicit interface, making it hard to reason about their dependencies.
-This can lead to subtle bugs when rendering the same view in different contexts.
+Traditional Rails templates have an implicit interface, making it hard to reason about their dependencies.
+This can lead to subtle bugs when rendering the same template in different contexts.

 ViewComponents use a standard Ruby initializer that clearly defines what is needed to render, making reuse easier (and safer) than with partials.